CodeCreatePlay360/PandaEditor/README.md

 * X to remove / delete selected objects.
 * Control + Z to undo.

+If you are using the default scene use _a and shift + a keys_ to orbit sun light clockwise and counter-clockwise around z-axis and _d and shift + d keys_ to orbit around x-axis.

 ### 🔹Running Demo Projects
 PandaEditor comes with some demo projects to demonstrate various aspects and capabilities of Panda3D and PandaEditor, most of the code is fully commented out so you can use it for your projects as a reference.
-All demo projects are located in "demo" folder in the root of this repository, to start any demo project, simply run "main.py" python script with an optional command line argument "-demo" followed by name of demo project from your python console, for example.
+All demo projects are located in _demos_ folder in the root of this repository, to start any demo project, simply run _main.py_ python script with an optional command line argument _-d_ followed by name of demo project from your python console, for example.

 ```
-python main.py -demo NameOfDemoProject
+python main.py -d NameOfDemoProject
 ```

 For example to run the _AnimatedCharacter_ demo project, use the following command.

 ```
-python main.py -demo AnimatedCharacter
+python main.py -d AnimatedCharacter
 ```

 ~~To see more information on a particular demo there is a "readme file" along with each demo in "src/demos" folder; here is a list of all demos.~~
+1. ~~RoamingRalph~~
-1. ~~AnimatedCharacter~~
+2. ~~AnimatedCharacter~~
-2. ~~ThirdPersonCamera~~
+3. ~~ThirdPersonCamera~~
-3. ~~ThirdPersonCharacterController~~
+4. ~~ThirdPersonCharacterController~~

-<h2 align="center"> <a href="">Programmers Section</a> | <a href="">Artists Section</a> </h2>
+<h2 align="center"> <a href="https://github.com/CodeCreatePlay360/PandaEditor/tree/main?tab=readme-ov-file#-%EF%B8%8F-programmers-section-">Programmers Section</a> | <a href="">Artists Section</a> </h2>

 <h3 align="center"> ⚙️ Programmers section </h3>